Buzz (British airline)

-Buzz (stylised as buzz) was a British low-cost airline operating services within Europe.
+Buzz (styled as buzz) was a British low-cost airline operating services within Europe.
 It was founded in 1999 as a subsidiary of Dutch national airline KLM and began operations on 4 January 2000.
 After being acquired by Ryanair in April 2003, it ceased operations at the end of October 2004.
 In 2019, Ryanair revived the Buzz name by rebranding its Polish subsidiary Ryanair Sun.